usd-comp230/usd-comp230.github.io/pa2/index.md

 ## Modern Java: Lambda Expressions

-**This section is not required for completing the PA, but is really cool and can help you write more tests more quickly.**
+**This section is not required for completing the PSA, but is really cool and can help you write more tests more quickly.**

 Read this blog post, up to the part about Block Lambda Expressions: